 Washington is normally free of snow every year from April to October.

 About half the days with snowfall in Washington leave just a skiff, amounting to less than an inch, of fresh snow on the ground.
 For four days a year on average, the amount of new snow totals at least an inch.

 Snowstorms of over five inches a day don't happen every year.
-But major blizzards that dump ten inches or more in one day are even rarer events that occur about twice a decade.
+But major blizzards that dump ten inches or more in one day are even rarer events that occur about once a decade.

 How Much Snow Normally Accumulates in Washington

 Snow mostly accumulates in Washington during January and February.
-Typically, on one or two days in January and in February, the snow covering Washington gets to five or more inches deep.
+Typically, on two or three days a winter, the snow covering Washington gets to five or more inches deep.

 Jay Lawrimore, Ron Ray, Scott Applequist, Bryant Korzeniewski, Matthew Menne.
 2016.
 Global Summary of the Month and Year, Version 1.0.
 NOAA National Centers for Environmental Information.